StevanFreeborn/sanctions-search/README.md

 #### Executable

-Note you can also just run the app as an executable after publishing it for your platform.
+Note you can also just run the app as an executable after publishing it for your platform using one of the commands above.

 ## Technologies